Manecas1221212/romance/chapter_16.md

 "Something like that."

 "It's a lie."
 Jason's voice was hard.
 "I left her because she was trying to control every aspect of my life.
 What classes I took.
 Who I talked to.
 Where I went.
-She'd check my phone, follow me to meetings, show up places I'd said I'd be alone.
-When I got an internship offer in London for the summer, she told me I had to turn it down.
-Said if I really loved her, I'd stay."
+She'd check my phone, follow me to meetings, show up places I'd said I'd be alone."

 Andrew's stomach tightened.

+"When I got an internship offer in London for the summer, she told me I had to turn it down.
+Said if I really loved her, I'd stay.
+But here's the thing—she was also pissed because I was getting better grades than her.
+She couldn't stand that.
+When I said I was going anyway, she... escalated."

-"When I said I was going anyway, she... escalated.
-Started telling people I was cheating on her.
-That I was abusive.
-She sent my internship coordinator an email from my account—which she'd hacked—saying I was withdrawing.
-I almost lost the opportunity."
+Jason took another drink.
+"She hacked into my accounts.
+Sent emails from my account to my internship coordinator saying I was withdrawing.
+Tried to sabotage the opportunity.
+Started telling people I was cheating on her, that I was abusive.
+She was obsessed.
+Controlling.
+Couldn't tolerate anyone having power she didn't control."

-"That doesn't sound like—"

-"It sounds exactly like Anna," Jason interrupted.
-"The woman who needs to control everything.
-Who sees people as pieces on a board.
-Who can't tolerate anyone having power she doesn't control."

 Andrew thought about the GPS tracking.
 The phone monitoring.
 The interrogations.
 The cold, analytical way Anna had documented his every movement.